aboutlo/casval-gas-station/README.md

 }
 ```
 - Run `yarn db:migrate` this will ask for a migration name and generate all the required files
 - Run `yarn db:test:migrate` to apply the changes to the test database too

+## deploy

+- Create a connection to the `Staging` Postgresql `./cloud_sql_proxy -instances=casval-308710:europe-west1:db-staging=tcp:5434`
+- Run `yarn db:staging:migrate`